deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 - BTFB - buy the fucking dip
 - BTFB - bounce the fuck back
 - WGMI - We are Gonna Make It
+- NGMI - not gonna make it
 - Shilling is _when a person or group of persons promotes a particular cryptocurrency to create excitement for it_.
-- NGMI - not gonna make it
 - Phenomenon (singular) vs Phenomena (plural)
 - Iconoclastic - criticizing or attacking cherished beliefs or institutions.
 - Plenitude - abundance
+- Gordian knot - an extremely difficult or involved problem